ridngh/RiddhimaSingh_Portfolio/makeover_monday.md

 ### Final Solution
 From the user interview experience, it was easy to see that bar charts were more intuitive for readers.
 The areas to improve would be making region - country association more obvious, providing a better title and possibly reducing the data points.
 One of the users had suggested using different colours for different regions.
 However, while developing my final solution, I came to the opinion that having just region - country mapping would not be of much value.
 It would give a sense of geography, but no real inference.
-Instead if I used a grey-red contrast for each region, the break between regions becomes more focused, and at the same time provides the biggest importer within each region.
-It also becomes easier to compare biggest importer within region with each other.
+Instead if I used a grey-red contrast for each region, the break between regions becomes more obvious, while at the same time we provided the biggest importer within each region.
+It also becomes easier to compare biggest importer within regions with each other.
 When using this contrast, I believed that though 25 data points requires scrolling down on the chart, the information itself was not a lot to digest, and hence kept all of them in.

 **Final Solution**